stay·manual

 Test it on your own phone

 The single best edit you can make is to read your own welcome book on the phone in your hand, kerbside, with the brightness turned up.
 Anything that doesn't make sense there gets cut.
-Anything that's missing — anything you reach for and can't find — gets added.
+Anything that's missing (anything you reach for and can't find) gets added.

 If you want to skip the document-formatting hassle and just write the content, staymanual gives you a starter manual with these nine sections preset, a QR code that updates instantly when you change anything, and twelve-language translation built in.
-It's free for one property — every feature, no credit card.
+It's free for one property: every feature, no credit card.
 Start free, or see eight worked examples from hosts who've already done it.

-Build yours in thirty minutes — free for one property.
+Build yours free, for one property.

 Every feature, no card on file.
 Add more properties when you’re ready.